solmazeradat/ETL-Airtable-OMOP/README.md

 Before running the Python notebook, the following prerequisites need to be setup:

 ## Prerequisites
+You will need to setup an [Airtable](https://airtable.com/) account before going through this project.
+I would recommend using the free version and upgrade if needed!

 ### Airtable
 - The test dataset for this project can be found under under [patients](https://github.com/OHDSI/Tutorial-ETL/blob/master/data/syntheaRaw/patients.csv).
 Using the ``Add or import`` function in Airtable, the dataset can be added and data types can be changed.